How to participate in game programming contests

 Also that comment could appear when you forgot to flush output buffer in your program.

 Also that trouble appears when you output many moves at once.
-Please output only one move at a time.
+Please output only one move at a time. - There is "Player #N terminated" in testing log.

 This problem appears when your program terminates after outputting a move.
 Please note, that your program will be started only once and will receive current game state via stdin before every move.
 You can use it as advantage, for precomputing something maybe.